HaotianZhangAI4Science/ResGen/readme.md

 The main data for training is CrossDock2020, which is utilized by most of the methods.

+**Note: data is only necessary for training.
+For use-only mode, please directly check the generation part.**

 #### Download the data from the original source

 ```python